MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-tools-and-codeql.md

 ## Queries and Suites

 As part of the [Microsoft CodeQL GitHub repository](https://github.com/microsoft/Windows-Driver-Developer-Supplemental-Tools), we provide two query suites to simplify the end-to-end driver developer workflow.
-The *windows_driver_recommended.qls* query suite contains a superset of [all of the queries](#queries) that Microsoft has deemed valuable for driver developers.
+The *windows_driver_recommended.qls* query suite is a superset of all the queries Microsoft has deemed valuable for driver developers.
 The *windows_driver_mustfix.qls* query suite contains queries deemed **"Must-Fix"** for WHCP certification.
 Both the Mist-Fix and Recommended query suites are updated regularly.

 ### Recommended Fix Queries